How to Hire Remote Workers as Contractors in Spain

 What are my tax obligations when paying a contractor in Spain?

 When you hire an international contractor it is a B2B transaction, and your company only has tax obligations in your home country, with no taxes or contributions due in Spain as with an employee.
-This is one of the reasons hiring contractors is cost-effective, as long as you avoid misclassification under local labor laws.
+This is one of the reasons hiring contractors is cost-effective, as long as you avoid misclassification under local labour laws.

 A less likely, but possible, company tax obligation would be through creating a permanent establishment (PE), where your contractor’s work activity is generating local revenue, such as concluding sales contracts.
 That revenue could then be subject to Spanish corporate tax under PE criteria.